 That list may be short, but it is mighty.

 Our photo example case leads us to note three possible negative effects of densification:

 If you want to keep track of who is championing the "yes in my back yard" notion, please take a look at the yimbytown website.
 On that site you will also grasp many other aspects of this trend that we have not described on this page.
-Watch for their next YIMBYtown conference.
-The 2018 conference attracted activists from growing U.S., Canadian, and British cities.
+Watch for their next YIMBYtown conference, April 2-4, 2020.
+These conferences have attracted activists from growing U.S., Canadian, and British cities.